 College of Humanities, Social Sciences, and Arts Web Site: http://www.tamuc.edu/academics/colleges/humanitiesSocialSciencesArts/

-The College of Humanities, Social Sciences, and Arts consists of the departments of Art, History, Literature and Languages, Music, Theatre, Political Science, and Sociology and Criminal Justice.
-The college also houses the popular Liberal Studies and Paralegal Studies degree programs, as well as popular minors in African American Studies, Gender Studies, Latin American and US Latino Studies and Legal Studies.
+The College of Humanities, Social Sciences, and Arts contains the departments of: Art, History, Liberal Studies, Literature and Languages, Music, Political Science, Sociology and Criminal Justice, and Theatre.
+The college also houses the Paralegal Studies program as well as popular minors in African American Studies, Gender Studies, Latin American and US Latino Studies and Legal Studies.

 COH 112 - Scholastic Enhancement